LarsBesselmann/WCA-EJA-GettingStarted/README.md

     <kbd>![](./images/media/ModernizeLiberty_Start_Liberty.png)</kbd>

-2. Monitor the terminal window to see when the server has been started.
+2. Monitor the Terminal window to see when the server has been started.

     <kbd>![](./images/media/ModernizeLiberty_Start_Liberty-Output2.png)</kbd>